AEB-labs/cruddl/docs/modelling.md

 In ArangoDB, relations are stored in an edge collection with the name `orders_customer` (the plural of the source object combined with the field name).

+### onDelete actions

+When a root entity is deleted, all related edges are deleted as well, but the related objects are left untouched.
+Forward relations (`@relation` without an `inverseOf` argument) can specify the `onDelete` argument to change this default behavior.

+If `onDelete: RESTRICT` is configured, deletion is prevented if there are still objects linked with this relation.
+The related objects or the relations need to be deleted before the object can be deleted.
+This can either be done in its own operation or as a separate mutation field in the same operation that comes before the delete mutation field.
+On self-recursive relations (e.g. to child objects of the same type), you can also specify the parent and child ids in one `deleteObjects` or `deleteAllObjects` mutation.

+If `onDelete: CASCADE` is configured, objects in this relation will be deleted alongside the object itself.
+If the related object has relations with `onDelete: CASCADE`, those will be deleted as well.
+This mode cannot be used recursively; it is a validation error in the model if a recursion is detected.
+It also can only be used on 1-to-n and m-to-n relations.

 ### References

 References allow to link to a root entity from any field, not only from another root entity.
 In contrast to relations, it is however not possible to navigate from the referenced object to the referencing object.